googleworkspace/cloud-search-samples/README.md

 This repository contains end-to-end samples for Cloud Search, including indexing, structured data management, and querying.

-For more info on Cloud Search please see https://developers.google.com/cloud-search/
+You must sign up to use Cloud Search.
+For more information on Cloud Search, including signing up, see https://developers.google.com/cloud-search/

 ## Contributing changes